kyverno/website/content/en/docs/Installation/_index.md

 ### Policy Report access

-During a Kyverno installation, a ClusterRole named `kyverno:rbac:admin:policyreports` is created which has permissions to perform all operations on resources the two main Policy Report custom resources, `policyreport` and `clusterpolicyreport`.
-To grant access to a Namespace admin, configure the following YAML file according to your needs then apply to the cluster.
+During a Kyverno installation, a ClusterRole named `kyverno:rbac:admin:policyreports` is created which has permissions to perform all operations the two main Policy Report custom resources, `policyreport` and `clusterpolicyreport`.
+To grant access to a Namespace admin, configure the following YAML manifest according to your needs then apply to the cluster.

-* Replace `metadata.namespace` with Namespace where this should be bound.
+* Replace `metadata.namespace` with the Namespace where this should be bound.
 * Configure the appropriate `subjects` fields to bind the ClusterRole to the admin's ID.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1